-Namely Oat straw (for heightened brain wave activity - many Alpha Brain users take a serving before going into a float tank or deep mediation) and Vinpocetine (which helps with brain blood flow).
+Namely, it includes oat straw for heightened brain-wave activity.
+Many Alpha Brain users take a serving before going into a float tank or practicing deep meditation.
+It also has Vinpocetine, which helps with brain blood flow.

-I have used Alpha Brain on and off over the years, but continue returning to Qualia, though the Qualia product is more expensive.
+I have used Alpha Brain on-and-off over the years, but continue returning to Qualia even though the Qualia product is more expensive.

 If you're following a ketogenic diet, you will like Perfect Keto's 'Keto Nootropic'.

-This blend contains all the essential nootropic ingredients such as:
+This blend contains all these essential nootropic ingredients:

-But it also contains MCT Oil powder, collagen, a bunch of vitamins and minerals oh and added exogenous ketones!
+Keto Nootropic also contains MCT oil powder, collagen, a bunch of vitamins and minerals and added exogenous ketones!
 This is a ketone product after all.